Darkpfeffer/meet-app/README.md

 **Serverless provider: Amazon Web Services**

-I will use serverless functions as the server-side of my application to generate an OAuth token to the user in order to be authorized, and they will be able to use the Google Calendar API
+I use serverless functions as the server-side of my application to generate an OAuth token to the user in order to be authorized, and they are able to use the Google Calendar API

 **API used:** Google Calendar API

+The application is hosted at: https://darkpfeffer.github.io/meet-app/

 ### Tools I used
     - Frontend